canonical/spread/README.md

 A condition is used to determine if the task has to be executed or not.

-The condition is called before the task preparation and in case the result is not possitive the task is skipped (prepare, execute and restore).
+The condition which can be only defined at task level is called before the task preparation and in case the result is not possitive the task is skipped (prepare, execute and restore).

-It can be only defined at task level.

 This is an example to show how to define a condition for a task: